Disclaimer: All characters belong to their rightful owners. I do not own any of them.

 Something grabbed him by his ankles and jerked hard, ending his freefall but sending him hurtling toward the castle wall.
 He tried to bring up his arms to shield his face but it was too late.
 His nose burst like a rotten tomato sending a spray of blood into the night and mixing with the rain running down his face.
 He tried to scream for help, but it came out as a strangled moan.

 He hung that way for several minutes; suspended halfway between his rooms and the ground - the icy rain erecting miniscule goose bumps on the surface of his flesh.
-Everything hurt, but thanks to the rain, the pain was beginning to recede; replaced by curious warmth that spread over his entire body.
-He jerked his body in a halfhearted attempt to free himself and then fell still, all the strength gone from his body.
+Everything hurt, but thanks to the rain the pain began to recede, replaced by curious warmth that spread over his entire body.
 Tears formed in his eyes and he began to cry.

 Small sobs quivered through his petite frame.
 He did not want to die like this.
 He was too young, too pretty.
 He was eighty-two percent more manly than he was before.
 No, he wanted to live.
 More than anything else, he wanted to live.